OtisByron/git-manage/README.md

 The **pull** script uses the `git pull` command to pull the latest version of the specified repositories.

-The `-a` option will automatically generate a list of all repositories in the directory.
+The `-a` option will automatically generate a list of all repositories located in the directory.

 ### Examples